Maurice LaMarche: Film

 LaMarche appeared in many films, including dubbing the voice of Orson Welles over Vincent D'Onofrio's on-camera performance in Ed Wood; Pepé Le Pew in Space Jam; supplying the voice of the Alec Baldwin puppet in Team America: World Police, and reprising his roles from Queer Duck and Futurama in the direct-to-video films Queer Duck: The Movie and Futurama: Bender's Big Score, respectively.
+More recently, LaMarche was the voice of Mr. Big, the Tundratown crimeboss in Disney's 2016 film Zootopia.

 His one on-camera theatrical film performance was in the 1981 Canadian feature Funny Farm, not to be confused with a later Chevy Chase vehicle of the same name.
 The film follows the story of a young standup comedian's attempt to break into the big-time on the L.A. comedy scene.
 LaMarche played Dickie Lyons, an impressionist who befriends the main character, Mark Champlin.
 The film also starred Howie Mandel, Eileen Brennan, and Miles Chapin.

-In Mark Hamill's 2004 movie Comic Book: The Movie, LaMarche made a rare live appearance to be in the special features of the DVD alongside Pinky and the Brain co-star Rob Paulsen.
+In Mark Hamill's 2004 film Comic Book: The Movie, LaMarche made a rare live appearance to be in the special features of the DVD alongside Pinky and the Brain co-star Rob Paulsen.
 Among other gags, he re-enacted his impression of Orson Welles' famous frozen peas commercial outtake.

 Commercials

 LaMarche has also lent his voice to commercials.
 He voiced Kellogg's Froot Loops spokesbird Toucan Sam, the animated Willy Wonka character in Nestlé's Willy Wonka Candy Company commercials, and the narrator for Lexus commercials.
-He would also appear as himself, doing the voice of Popeye the Sailor for the Long John Silver's restaurant chain in the early 1990s, reprising the role from the TV series Popeye & Son.
+He has also appeared as himself, doing the voice of Popeye the Sailor for the Long John Silver's restaurant chain in the early 1990s, reprising the role from the TV series Popeye & Son.

-On 8 September 2018 LaMarche was featured in the commercial for the upcoming open world driving game Forza Horizon 4.
+On 8 September 2018, LaMarche was featured in the commercial for the open world driving game Forza Horizon 4.